Lisx5JP/aloe-records/content/releases/aloe-007-li-song-luciano-maggiore-toppe-bianche.md

 slug: aloe-008
 date: 2026-06-19
 series: Aloe
-description: During this time, a shift in their collaboration became palpable, with the woody sounds emanating from Ryu Hankil's ⑧ and Yan Jun's shaman-like voice returning to a kind of primal ritual.
-While this is not a professional studio album, it is a unique, unpolished work presented in its raw form.
+description: "During this time, a shift in their collaboration became palpable, with the woody sounds emanating from Ryu Hankil's ⑧ and Yan Jun's shaman-like voice returning to a kind of primal ritual.
+While this is not a professional studio album, it is a unique, unpolished work presented in its raw form. "
 ---
 ![]()